tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 ```

 Now instead of always calling `lookup_method`, we do two quick checks first.
 If
 we have a cached value and it matches, we use that instead.
-So not much,
+So not much
-really, except for the reading and writing to `code->caches`.
+changed, really, except for the reading and writing to `code->caches`.

 I also pulled the code into this function `do_add_cached` because it got a
 little more complicated.